9 Best Non-Dairy Sugar-Free Creamers (2024)

 It’s worth noting that actual creamers and varieties called “barista” are more likely to give the desired result in drinks.
 For example, almond milk on its own is very thin, but creamer versions will be thicker and more similar to a traditional coffee creamer.
 Especially if you are looking for foamy lattes, you will want to select the right milk for the job.

-This Califia Better Half vegan creamer is the one most similar to dairy half and half.
+This Califia Farms Better Half vegan creamer is the one most similar to dairy-based half and half.
 Mixing almond and coconut means the coconut flavor won’t be as strong and it also help cut the calories.

-See my recipe for homemade oat milk creamer.
+See my recipe for homemade oat milk creamer if you want to try making it at home instead.

 Try using this to make a really rich mug of my healthy hot cocoa on a cold winter’s day.